EmbersArc/fluid2d/README.md

 [Higher Quality Video](https://gfycat.com/heartfelthopefuldiscus)

-Based on "[Real-Time Fluid Dynamics for Games]("Real-Time Fluid Dynamics for Games" by Jos Stam)" by Jos Stam
+Based on [Real-Time Fluid Dynamics for Games]("Real-Time Fluid Dynamics for Games" by Jos Stam) by Jos Stam